over-taylor-turf/freeCodeCamp-notes/freeCodeCamp/RegularExpressions.md

 Regular expressions are used in programming languages to match parts of strings.
 You create patterns to help you do that matching.

+➡️ `/g` at the end of your Regex search will return more than one match.
+➡️ `/i` at the end of your Regex search will ignore case sensitivity.
+➡️ `/gi`at the end will return multiples *and* ignore case sensitivity.
+➡️ `/x|y|z/` will test for multiple Regex matches.

 ## ✨ Using the Test Method

 JavaScript has multiple ways to use regexes.
 One way to test a regex is using the `.test()` method.
 The `.test()` method takes the regex, applies it to a string (which is placed inside the parentheses), and returns `true` or `false` if your pattern finds something or not.